 You must obtain an official letter of sponsorship from the sponsor that includes a signature or stamp showing the authenticity of the letter.
 The letter must detail amounts and length of sponsorship and be dated within one year of submission.

 - You are required to upload a copy of your all proof of funding documentation if requesting an I-20 or DS-2019.
 English translations should be included if the documentation is not in English.

 - Please do not mail or fax in a copy of this documentation which you have uploaded to your online application.
 Instead, use only the upload feature of our online application at this point.
 This saves you the time, effort, and expense of mailing financial documents to us during the initial processing and review of your application.
 It also avoids any delays resulting from the non-receipt of financial documents and assures you that your documents have been successfully submitted, since you can view them yourself online.

-Please obtain an electronic version of your proof of financial documentation (bank statements, declaration forms, letters of sponsorship) or scan a copy of the document you may already have and that is current, at the lowest resolution that results in a legible document (we recommend to use under 200 dpi whenever possible.
+- Please obtain an electronic version of your proof of financial documentation (bank statements, declaration forms, letters of sponsorship) or scan a copy of the document you may already have and that is current, at the lowest resolution that results in a legible document (we recommend using under 200 dpi whenever possible.

-You may upload an institutional web based bank statement as long as the financial institution has put your name on the statement.
+- You may upload an institutional web-based bank statement if the financial institution has put your name on the statement.